If you made any changes in Pure these will be visible here soon.

 Academic Biography

-Sophie Nicholls is a novelist and poet and Associate Professor - Learning and Teaching in Creative Writing.
-She is a Principal Fellow of Advance HE (PFHEA) and a Fellow of the Institute of Leadership and Management (FInstLM).
+I am a best-selling novelist and award-winning poet with 25 years experience in teaching creative writing and facilitating work in writing and health.
+I am a Principal Fellow of Advance HE (PFHEA) and a Fellow of the Institute of Leadership and Management (FInstLM).

 Summary of Research Interests